A Current Affair (Australian TV program): Peter Anthony Haertsch defamation

 In March 2010 ACA was found to have defamed acclaimed plastic surgeon Peter Anthony Haertsch in allegations aired in a 2008 report about a Gold Coast woman's breast enlargement procedure, and ordered to pay $268,000 damages.

 Lev Mizikovsky defamation

 In June 2008 ACA broadcast a program about Queensland property developer Lev Mizikovsky.
 Mizikovsky sued ACA claiming he was defamed by the broadcast and in November 2011 a jury agreed, but found the defamatory meanings were defensible.
 Mizikovsky is now liable for costs, which are reported to exceed $2 million.

 All-Asian mall controversy

 On 7 November 2012, a segment was broadcast giving the impression that Asian people were taking over a shopping centre in Castle Hill, New South Wales.
 After numerous viewer complaints, the Australian Communications and Media Authority found the segment had breached the Commercial Television Industry Code of Practice in three clauses, including "containing inaccurate factual material", "placing gratuitous emphasis on ethnic origin" and "likely to provoke intense dislike and serious contempt on the grounds of ethnic origin".
-Stand-in host Leila McKinnon made an on-air apology on 13 September 2013.
+Fill-in host Leila McKinnon made an on-air apology on 13 September 2013.